Quantum convolutional channels and multiparameter families of 2-unitary matrices: Orthogonal gates with large entangling power in dimension

 \section{Orthogonal gates with large entangling power in dimension $6\times 6$}

-Although we did not find quhex bipartite unitary channels with $e_p = 1$, we found several solutions attaining the same value of entangling power as the record for orthogonal channels: $e_p = \frac{208 + \sqrt{3}}{210} \approx 0.9987$~\cite{bruzda2022structured}, Below we present the corresponding Latin square and a bases $\{|a_{k,l}\ra\}_{l = 1}^6$ giving such an examplary channel by equation \eqref{U_form1}.
+Although we did not find quhex bipartite unitary channels with $e_p = 1$, we found several solutions attaining the same value of entangling power as the current record~\cite{bruzda2022structured} for orthogonal channels: $e_p = \frac{208 + \sqrt{3}}{210} \approx 0.9987$.
+Below we present the corresponding Latin square and a bases $\{|a_{k,l}\ra\}_{l = 1}^6$ giving such an exemplary channel by equation \eqref{U_form1}.
 The Latin square reads: